-Other benefits include that it is much easier to implement UCAT study in conjunction with academia and your hobbies than it is with cramming.
+Other benefits of distributed practice include that it is much easier to implement UCAT study in conjunction with schoolwork and your hobbies than it is with cramming.
 Additionally, you will be forming an excellent study and lifestyle habit that will serve you well for the future, especially through medical school.

 In part 2 of this blog series, we will be looking at how you can implement distributed practice into your UCAT study schedule to optimise your UCAT performance.